Cost of Attendance

 - Upper-level undergraduate fee (3000 & 4000 level courses): $15/semester credit hour

 - Graduate-level fee (5000 & 6000 level courses): $25/semester credit hour

 Student Union Fee

 A student union fee of $150.00 will be charged each semester to all students who enroll.
-This fee is prorated for summer short terms.
 The student union fee finances the Office of the Director of the Student Center and the maintenance of the student center areas on each campus.

 Student Services Fee

 The student services fee is charged based on semester credit hours.
-For all semesters the fee is charged at a rate of $35.71 per semester credit hour not to exceed the following maximums:
+The fee is charged at a rate of $35.71 per semester credit hour, not to exceed a maximum rate of $250 per semester.

 Drop/Add Fee (Subject to Change)